Credential Stuffing

 Block the source IP address or range at the network level.
 While sophisticated attackers rotate IPs, many credential stuffing operations use a limited pool.
 Quickly blocking the bad IPs reduces the volume of attempts and forces the attacker to burn through their proxy infrastructure faster.

-Dregs can notify your team with alerts and webhooks, depending on your preferred notification channels.
+Dregs can notify your team with escalations and webhooks, depending on your preferred notification channels.
 This gives you a chance to react quickly to credential stuffing attacks and other unusual behavior.
 Get notified quickly, whether the attack happens at 2 AM on a Tuesday or noon on a holiday.

 Stop credential stuffing before accounts get compromised.